sprdgx/SagemLData/README.md

 Here's an example of how you can utilize ValidiElData to validate user data:

-1. **Import ValidiElData: Import ValidiElData into your project using require:**
+1. **Import SagemLData: Import SagemLData into your project using require:**

    ```bash
    const SagemLData = require('sagemldata');